electronick1/stairs_doc/source/index.html.md

 So far, We have two types of producer components: <br>

 - simple iterator <br>
-- worker iterator - the way to sefly read your data <br>
+- worker iterator - the way to safely read your data <br>

-When you definied producer you can call it from shell using manager.py:
+When you define producer you can call it from shell using manager.py:
 ` python manager.py producer:process `

 <br><br>